mwgabby-li/Mab/ReadMe.md

 For example, this code will check if `true` is a boolean, because it must be to be the condition of the ternary operator.
-It will then check to make sure both arms of the ternary match in type (which they don't!) and then return the type of the first arm in order to continue checking, whether or not the check passed.
+It will then check to make sure both arms of the ternary match in type (which they don't!) and then return the type of the first arm in order to continue checking, whether the check passed.

 ```
 :test = true ?
 1 : false;